 Below grade, ie for your basement, the overall cost of an ICF-constructed basement should be similar to a conventionally constructed one that is framed and insulated to R-20 or better.

 Above grade, walls built with ICFs can cost in the range of $5-$8/sq. ft. more than ordinary 2 x 6 stick-framed walls.
+(However, this price gap has all but disappeared with the spikes to lumber prices in summer of 2020 and winter of 2021.)

 $150/sq. ft. – Budget price to build the home conventionally